orbs-network/orbs-ethereum-contracts-v1/rewards-distribution/ethereum/client/README.md

 * Transfer `total rewards amount` orbitons to the address of `OrbsRewardsDistribution` contract - remember to check network congestion and ensure the gas price is high enough for the transfer to go through in a timely manner
 * Send a transaction to `OrbsRewardsDistribution.announceDistributionEvent`
     * Only the contract owner can do that
     * Switch off automatic gas calculation if using MyCrypto.
-This transaction can cost 1.5M gas, use a high gas limit, with a gas price that will be executed now according to congestion.
+This transaction can cost up to 1.5M gas, use a high gas limit, with a gas price that will be executed 'now' according to congestion.
     * Provide the following parameters:
         * distributionName - name to appear in event logs relating to payments in current distribution, this is used later to execute the batches
         * batchHashes - the array output by `getBatchHashes` under the `batch hashes` section, copy paste that from the script output.